 - LEDs for valves V1 until V8: if a LED is on, the corresponding solenoid valve is open.

-The following connectors are seen:
+At the backside the following connectors are seen:

 - Connectors (RCA) for a modulating gas-valve and for a non-modulating gas-valve